rwwarren/golang-webserver/command/supervisor/readme.txt

-              It is the location where go is installed on the computer GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORT      Set the port for the server to run on LOG       Set the log file config name.
-Set the LOG to "assignmentLog" for the one based on the project specs TEMPLATE  Set the template directory location
+              It is the location where go is installed on the computer GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORTS     Set the port range for the supervisor LOG       Set the log file config name.
+Set the LOG to "assignmentLog" for the one based on the project specs DUMP      Set the backup file location
-    V         Will display the server version and quit AHOST     Authhost for the authserver
-    APORT     Authhost port for the authserver
+    LOAD      Set loadfile for the supervisor
-    ATIMEOUT  Auth server timeout (ms)
-    RESP      Average response time for the server DEVIATION Deviation for the average response time INFLIGHT  Max number of inflight concurrent requests
+    CHECK     Set the check interval